 Named after Kit Carson, this site one of the larger sites geographically and is fairly open.
 It is located on the western end of the main field, and so is some distance from Aquatics and Eco-Con.
 Carson has a close neighbor in Bowie, which is just across the road.
-Nevertheless, it is well situated for everything in camp (it’s also closest to the Trading Post).
-The site has a main area with several patrol sites plus a hilltop site; it includes a shelter, latrine, and capacity for 30 to 40 scouts from one or two units.
+It is well situated for everything in camp (it’s also closest to the Trading Post).
+The site has a main area with several patrol sites plus a hilltop site; it includes a shelter, latrine, and capacity for (approximately) 35 scouts from one or two units.

 Staff Testimonial by Jack D., 2018 Trek Guide:

 Clark is one of the most unique campsites West Camp has to offer.
 Being on the top of a hill gives it some of the best tent sites in all of camp.
 I can remember feeling like the King of the hill as I exited my tent every morning.
 It is just far enough from other sites, which creates unique opportunities for the troop to bond after a long day of camp.
 In Clark, you can create special moments and memories that can last a lifetime.
 Plus with new Baden Powell projects like the axe yard, bridges and flag pole, it carries the feeling that those who stay there do a great job of caring for it.
 While it may not be right next to the lake or extremely close to the dining hall, I believe that Clark is one of the most underrated campsites in all of MaKaJaWan.

-This campsite is near Bowie, Bridger and the showerhouse off the northwest corner of the camp field.
+This campsite is near Bowie, Bridger and the shower house off the northwest corner of the camp field.
 Lewis has two distinct areas allowing it to be shared easily by two units.
-The site is flat, relatively open, and has one shelter and one latrine.
+The site is flat, relatively open, and includes a shelter and latrine.
 The site sits right in the corner of the two main camp roads almost at the direct center of West Camp.
 However, the site is relatively small, housing roughly 30-35 campers.